MxUpdate/Manual/src/documentation/wiki/CI_DM_Relationship.md

 Error Code | Description
 -----------|------------
-10901      | The given attribute is not defined anymore in the update, but already assigned to the relationship.
-The attribute is not automatically removed because otherwise potentially data could be lost.
+10901      | The given global attribute is not defined anymore in the update, but already assigned to the relationship.
+The global attribute is not automatically removed because otherwise potentially data could be lost.
+10902      | The given local attribute is not defined anymore in the update, but already assigned to the relationship.
+The local attribute is not automatically removed because otherwise potentially data could be lost.
 11402      | Kind of a relationship can not be changed if the current kind is not ***basic****.
 11403      | Derived of a relationship can not be changed because potentially some data can be lost.